 1. Barron Falls

-Barron Falls is one of the largest waterfalls near Cairns, with close to 250 meters of cascading water forcing its way down the deep Barron Gorge.
+Barron Falls is one of the largest waterfalls near Cairns, with over 125 meters of cascading water forcing its way down the deep Barron Gorge.

-To make the most of this experience, you might want to book a complete self-guided day tour from Cairns in the link above.
-This includes accommodation pickup, a ticket to the Scenic Railway and the Skyrail Rainforest Cableway, which takes you to the best views of Barron Falls.
+To make the most of this experience, you might want to book a complete self-guided day tour via the Skyrail & Cairns Scenic Rail in the link above.
+This includes pickup, a ticket to the Scenic Railway and the Skyrail Rainforest Cableway, which takes you to what I consider the best views of Barron Falls at the Edge Lookout.

 Apparently, this waterfall and creek swimming location used to be a fairly well-kept secret.
-However, when I visited, it seemed to be one of the most popular waterfalls near Cairns.
+However, I've always seen it pretty busy.
+I'd say this is still one of the most popular waterfalls near Cairns.

-To get here, it's only a short 30-minute drive from Cairns.
+To get here, it's only a short 30-minute drive from Cairns CBD.
 If it's a quick freshwater swim you're looking for, then this might be a good choice for you.

 3. Fairy Falls